Missing Middle Housing Initiative

 • Why were the city of Victoria let me register for this by disallowing my postal code six times in a row told me my postal code wasn't on the list?

-Spyderwebb asked almost 3 years ago
+Spyderwebb asked about 3 years ago

 Thank you for your question.
 I am sorry to hear you had difficulty with registration.
 The postal code field can be a bit slow to autofill, as it’s searching the entire Canadian postal code database.
 If you wish to try again, please wait a couple seconds until a box with your postal code pops up and click on it.
 Once this is done, you should be able to register.
 Please email engage@victoria.ca if you need further assistance.